SpongePowered/SpongeDocs/source/plugin/event/listeners.rst

 GameReloadEvent
 ~~~~~~~~~~~~~~~

-To prevent all plugins providing their own reload commands, Sponge provides a built in callback for plugins to listen
+To prevent all plugins providing their own reload commands, Sponge provides a built-in callback for plugins to listen
 to, and when executed, perform any reloading actions.
 What constitutes as a 'reloading action' is purely up to the
 plugin to decide.
 The :javadoc:`GameReloadEvent` will fire when a player executes the
 ``/sponge plugins reload`` command.
 The event is not necessarily limited to reloading configuration.